Darnell Johnson: Club career

 In June 2021, it was announced that Johnson would be released from Leicester City upon expiry of his contract at the end of the season.

 On 2 August 2021, Johnson signed for EFL League One club Fleetwood Town on a two-year contract.
+He was released from the club following the 2022–23 season.

+On 4 August 2023, Johnson signed for Forest Green Rovers after impressing on a trial.
+He was released following relegation at the end of the 2023–24 season.

+Johnson signed for National League North side Oxford City in July 2025.
+He made his debut on 8 August 2025, against AFC Fylde.

 International career

 In November 2013, Johnson was captain of the England under-16 team against Northern Ireland in the Victory Shield.
 Johnson was part of the England under-19 team that won the 2017 UEFA European Under-19 Championship, playing the full game against Portugal in the final.

 In August 2017, Johnson scored for the England under-20 team against the Netherlands.

 Personal life

 Johnson is the godson of former Leicester City and England player Emile Heskey.